 Learn more about prose rhythm

-All of which is simply to say that there may not be that much difference between writing we find effective and writing we find elegant, and the two terms, much as is the case with form and content, may actually be inextricably wrapped up with each other.
-Indeed, we might think of elegant writing as writing that is unusually effective.
-Both terms, however, are subjectively relational, having to do with the impact writing has on a reader, with the way the reader experiences writing, rather than being objectively describable or prescribable.
+Suffice to say, there may not be that much difference between effective writing and elegant writing.
+The two terms may be inextricably wrapped up with each other.
+Both terms are subjectively relational, having to do with the impact writing has on a reader, as well as how the reader experiences writing, rather than being objectively describable or prescribable.

 Both Hemingway and Faulkner strike me as elegant writers because they’re so good at accomplishing what they set out to do.